Limits on Recruiting

 - How will final grade be determined, and in particular, what will be the weighting given to the various types of assessment?

-First, if more than 10-15 percent of the final grade is devoted to “class participation,” the syllabus should include some guidelines as to how “class participation” will be assessed.
+- If more than 15 percent of the final grade is devoted to “class participation,” the syllabus should include some guidelines as to how “class participation” will be assessed by the instructor.

-Second, if a large percentage of the final grade is devoted to a “course paper,” then the syllabus should indicate what are the interim assessments or feedback opportunities a student can expect on the paper during the semester.
+- If a relatively large percentage of the final grade is devoted to a final “course paper,” or project then the syllabus should indicate what are the interim assessments or feedback opportunities a student can expect on the paper or project during the course of the semester.

 The 5-Year Support Guarantee

 The 5-year support guarantee for doctoral students places Brown University’s graduate programs in an excellent competitive position.
 Coupled with support for 4 summers (starting with the cohort that entered in the Fall semester 2010), students can focus on their studies without concern about future funding.